LESFMIP-sprint/sprint-info/docs/setup.md

 6. Shared datasets and shared analysis

-    1. If you want to use any observation based dataset or other to compare the data from the CANARI-LE or already have dowloaded some datasets please fill in this spreadsheet (still to come).
+    1. If you want to use any observation based dataset or other to compare the data from the CANARI-LE or already have dowloaded some datasets please fill in this [spreadsheet](https://docs.google.com/spreadsheets/d/10T_VkuiszrUwWMmDl8TxcSI5vdEQnf1Z/edit?pli=1#gid=1315481671).

     2. If you are planning on doing, would like to use or have already done some analysis that might be useful for multiple people (e.g. computing the Atlantic Multi-decadal Variability (AMV) or computing jet stream latitudes) please fill in this spreadsheet (still to come).